Just for Laughs Gags

-Just for Laughs Gags (French: Juste pour rire les gags) is a Canadian silent comedy/hidden camera reality television show that is under the Just for Laughs brand created by Pierre Girard and Jacques Chevalier.
+Just for Laughs Gags (French: Les Gags) is a Canadian silent comedy and hidden camera reality television series created by Pierre Girard and Jacques Chevalier.
+It is part of the Just for Laughs brand.

 The series uses a hidden camera format, playing pranks on unsuspecting subjects while hidden cameras capture the subjects' responses; each episode presents multiple gags.
-While some segments have included brief dialogue, most do not contain any sound or dialogue.
-The audio is replaced with sound effects, a laugh track, and music.
+While some segments have included brief dialogue, most do not contain any sound or dialogue, depending on natural audio in the setting, along with additional sound effects and music.

 Production

-On 26 December 2000, JFL: Gags began airing on French Canadian network Canal D. In the following years, the show was picked up by TVA, CBC and The Comedy Network in Canada, BBC1 in the UK, TF1 in France, and ABC and Telemundo and also Laff in the United States; the Canadian version (unlike the ones produced for ABC) aired in the United States in first-run syndication starting in the fall of 2015.
+On 21 December 2000, Just for Laughs Gags began airing on French Canadian network Canal D. In the following years, the show was picked up by TVA, CBC and The Comedy Network in Canada, BBC1 in the UK, TF1 in France, and ABC and Telemundo and also Laff in the United States; the Canadian version (unlike the ones produced for ABC) aired in the United States in first-run syndication starting in the fall of 2015.
 That version is distributed by PPI Partners and is available in both weekday strip and weekend runs.

 Most segments are filmed in Montreal, while some have been filmed in Quebec City, Vancouver and Mexico.
-British and Asian versions have been produced in the UK and Singapore, respectively.
-In 2011 the show spawned a spin-off, Just Kidding, which consists exclusively of kids playing pranks on adults.
+British and Asian versions have been produced in the United Kingdom and Singapore, respectively.
+In 2011, the show spawned a spin-off, Just Kidding, which consists exclusively of kids playing pranks on adults.

 Cast

-This section requires specific casting related to Just for Laughs: Gags.
+This section requires specific casting related to Just for Laughs Gags.